Amazon Automation: Growing Your Business on Autopilot

 Also included in the FBA service is Amazon’s handling of payment processing, pick-and-pack, customer service, as well as returns/exchanges.
 Because Amazon takes over all fulfillment and delivery to the customer, they also absorb any negative ratings or feedback associated with the delivery and fulfillment process.

-Once you have a product ready to be sold on Amazon, and send it to Amazon while utilizing Amazon’s Partnered Carrier program, your job is essentially complete, clearing massive headroom for you to continue to focus on growing your business.
+Once you have an Amazon product ready to sell on Amazon, and send it to Amazon while utilizing Amazon’s Partnered Carrier program, your job is essentially complete, clearing massive headroom for you to continue to focus on the things that grow your business.
 The beauty of FBA is that it leverages Amazon where Amazon performs best; delivering your products in lightning speed to your customers.
 In addition, FBA also cuts your task list dramatically, taking over as soon as your products are received.

 Third-Party Prep Services

 In addition to FBA, there are services called 3PL, or third-party logistics.
 Also known as prep centers, these fulfillment services offer to take even more off of your plate.
 When selling on Amazon via FBA, your inventory still needs to be prepped and shipped to Amazon by you, after you obtain the inventory.
 This is a big step in the process of selling, and requires time, labor, materials, and a space to do it in.
 Not only can this process consume time and capacity when starting, but can hinder your growth if you aren't prepared to handle large volumes.